Texas Tech University

 Teaching Focus

-My departmental home is within the Department of Journalism & Creative Media Industries, where I have taught classes on electronic media and society, media theories, producing sports media, and video production and editing.
+Dr. Cummins's departmental home is within the Department of Journalism & Creative Media Industries, where he has taught classes on electronic media and society, media theories, producing sports media, and video production and editing.